 We must follow the IURO's decision.
-If the IURO reverses our decision on a standard external review, we will provide coverage for the non-formulary within three days of receiving notice of the reversal.
-If the IURO reverses our decision on an expedited external review, we will provide coverage for the non-formulary within one day of receiving notice.
+If the IURO reverses our decision on a standard external review, we will provide coverage for the non-formulary drug within three days of receiving notice of the reversal.
+If the IURO reverses our decision on an expedited external review, we will provide coverage for the non-formulary drug within one day of receiving notice.

 Information on Explanation of Benefits (EOBs)